almeath/DOSBox-SVN-64-bit-for-macOS/README.md

 **How to build DOSBox SVN (64-bit) in macOS**

-(These instructions assume you are familiar with using the Terminal)
+_- These instructions assume you are familiar with using the Terminal_

 _**A. Install DOSBox Dependencies**_